Disobedient Objects at the V&A

 Each piece is accompanied by the statement from the artist or group which employed the work, giving fascinating insights into the reality of protest and the endless resourcefulness of people who will not be silenced.

-Disobedient Objects is at the V&A from 26th July 2014 until 1st February 2015, for further information visit here.
+Disobedient Objects is at the V&A from 26th July 2014 until 1st February 2015.
+For further information or to book visit the museum’s website here.